helidon-io/helidon/docs/se/injection/injection.md

 }
 ```

-Now we need to apply the [`@Interception.ExternalDelegate`][interception-externaldelegate] annotation on the factory class.
+Now we need to apply the [`@Interception.ExternalDelegate`][interception-ext] annotation on the factory class.
 Once this is done, interception will work as expected

 ExternalDelegate annotation used on the factory: